Million Dollar Highway and Hiking in Ouray

 This more challenging Ouray hike carries you to three mesmerizing turquoise alpine lakes in the majestic Mountain Sneffels Wilderness.

-Labeled hard due to length and elevation gain, head out on this hike with active older kids and teens.
+Labeled hard due to length and elevation gain, head out on this trail with active older kids and teens.

-You will encounter water crossings, so pack some water sandals if you like.
+We came across several water crossings, and we were glad we packed our water sandals.
 Amazing 360 views will have you pulling out your camera at every turn.

 CoHH Tip: You'll also pass the popular Blue Lakes Hut, sitting up on a hill above the trail.
 This hut must be reserved ahead of time for hikers, skiers, or mountain bikers planning an overnight.